amylour/everneed/README.md

 ![Everneed Color Scheme Contrast Check](docs/readme_images/button_contrast.png)
 *Everneed Color Contrast Check - Button*

 ### Typography & Iconography

 ![Everneed Font Pairing](docs/readme_images/fontpair.png)
 *Everneed Font Pairing*

-Karla and Inconsolata were both imported foom [Google Fonts](https://fonts.google.com/).
+Karla and Inconsolata were both imported from [Google Fonts](https://fonts.google.com/).
 They were chosen for their compatibility and aesthetics that aligned with the store brand.
 Karla is a sans-serif typeface with a clean and modern design which delivers a fresh and simple look to the store.
 Inconsolata is a monospace font which allows clear display of descriptions and information about the products.
 Together they apply enough textual contrast to allow for a good flow of information to the user, improving user experience.
 Using Google Fonts allows for faster, reliable loading times for the website, ensuring the user stays when they visit.

 In development, 'Karla' was identified by variable ```--title```, whilst 'Inconsolata' was set as ```--main-font``` within the CSS file.
 Similar to my setup for the project's colours, using variables helped to speed up the frontend process.